capejs/capejs/content/index.md

 ### Which browsers are supported?

-Currently we test Cape.JS only on the latest versions of Chrome and Firefox.
+We test Cape.JS on Internet Explorer 11 and the latest versions of Chrome, Firefox and Safari.

-We are planning to add support for Internet Explorer (version 8 or higher) and Safari until the release of Cape.JS 1.0.
+Note that we have no plan to support the Internet Explorer 8, 9, and 10.

 ### How can I contribute?